Swinton Square: Shops

+Swinton Square has a variety of shops, although effected the same way as many other high street facilities now in decline, here there remains a good selection which are promoted through its own web site, swinton-shoppingcentre.co.uk the shopping area benefits from ease of access in public areas for wheelchair users.

 Market

 Swinton Square operated a small open air market until recent times every Tuesday, Thursday, Friday and Saturday from 9.00am until 4.30pm.
 It was located in one of the large spaces that the precinct has.
 In recent years the market has had a stand-alone roof fitted over the market stalls.

 Swinton Library

-Swinton Library was located next to the centre of the development and was built in 1969, opening in 1970 in a large building which also housed the Lancastrian Hall on Chorley Road at the corner of Station Road.
-The Lancastrian Hall had been closed a number of years before as a cost-cutting exercise.
-The library closed on Saturday 27 June 2015 and reopened on 20 July a short distance away in the new Swinton Gateway building next to St. Peter's Church.